MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A maintenance schedule consists of all the maintenance plans, rounds, and requests that an organization expects to be covered.
 It details which people do which maintenance tasks and in what time frame.
 The schedule can require maintenance tasks to occur at repeating intervals, or that they must come from a work order.
 An organization can calculate budget costs on maintenance schedule line items.

+### Manage background jobs

+Efficient management of background jobs contributes to streamlined operations.
+This business process area involves overseeing and optimizing background processes to maintain system efficiency.
+Dynamics 365's Power Automate and Dynamics 365 finance and operations apps batch jobs features enable administrators to automate and manage these background tasks.
+This process contributes to streamlined operations and improved system efficiency.

+### Manage data synchronization
+Effective data synchronization is vital for maintaining consistency across the Dynamics 365 ecosystem.
+Manage data synchronization involves managing data synchronization processes to uphold data integrity.
+Dynamics 365's data integration features include features like Dual Write and Virtual Entities, and developers can leverage the Power Platform's data connectors and Azure services to synchronize data seamlessly between different systems and applications.
+This process ensures that data across the organization remains accurate, up-to-date, and aligned with business processes.

+### Manage licensing and entitlements

+The meticulous management of licensing and entitlements is central to optimizing resource allocation, ensuring that the organization's Dynamics 365 investment aligns seamlessly with user needs and business requirements.
+Efficiently managing licensing and entitlements is crucial for optimizing resource allocation and ensuring compliance.

+Dynamics 365 offers License Management tools that allow organizations to oversee user licenses, track entitlements, and align them with business needs.
+This process ensures that the organization's investment in Dynamics 365 aligns with user requirements while maintaining compliance with licensing agreements.

+### Manage notifications and alerts

+Timely awareness of system events is crucial.
+This business process area includes the management of notifications and alerts to keep stakeholders informed and responsive to critical updates.
+Dynamics 365 provides features like Power Automate and Power Apps to configure and manage notifications based on predefined triggers.
+Dynamics 365 finance and operations apps also include an in app alert feature that can be easily integrated with Power Automate.
+These processes ensure that administrators are promptly alerted to potential issues, enabling proactive responses and issue resolution.

+### Manage system access and security

+Central to the *administer to operate* framework is the careful management of system access and security.
+This encompasses the establishment and enforcement of robust user roles, permissions, and security protocols.
+The process of managing system access and security is critical for safeguarding sensitive data within Dynamics 365.
+Role-based access control (RBAC), Azure Active Directory integration, and Multi-Factor Authentication (MFA) are integral features that Dynamics 365 provides for securing Dynamics 365 solutions.

+Including a regular user security review including Lifecycle Service and Power Platform Admin Center will ensure that the proper access is maintained.
+This process ensures that only authorized individuals have access to specific functionalities, maintaining the confidentiality and integrity of organizational data.

+### Manage system compliance

+Ensuring compliance with regulatory standards and internal policies is paramount in any technology implementation.
+Managing system compliance includes processes to manage system compliance, safeguarding organizations against risks.
+The platform provides features like Compliance Manager and Azure Policy integration to assist organizations in monitoring and enforcing compliance.

+Additionally, Dynamics 365 finance and operations apps includes the Audit workbench module and built in audit logs for Dynamics 365 Finance.
+These process when carefully implemented help to safeguard against risks and ensures that the organization operates within legal and regulatory frameworks.

 ### Mandatory credit limit

 The **Mandatory credit limit** flag on a customer account forces the use of the account's [**Credit limit**](#credit-limit), whether or not the customer is in a [credit limit group](#customer-credit-group).
 If the value of **Credit limit** is set to 0.00 and the **Mandatory credit limit** flag is set to Yes, the customer effectively has a credit limit of 0.00, and all orders are placed on [credit hold](#credit-hold).